GetShortstack/docs/docs/full.md

 ### Logs

-After running an endpoint, Shortstack automatically collects logs and standard out!
+After running an endpoint, Brev automatically collects logs and standard out!
 View them by running the `logs` command:
 To view all the logs of a project, run:

 ```zsh